jkcronin/VictorianVisualCulture/pages/test.md

 title: Test
 layout: test
 permalink: /test.html
-# see _data/config-test.csv for display options
+# include CollectionBuilder info at bottom
+credits: true
-# the test visualization will be added below the content in this file
+# Edit the markdown on in this file to describe your collection
+# Look in _includes/feature for options to easily add features to the page
 ---

+{% include feature/jumbotron.html %}

+{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

-## Test Items
+## Testing, testing...

-I'm testhing this out.
+This is an exhibit created and curated by students in VISA 2P90 (Victorian Visual Culture) at Brock University.

 Does this work?
 I will be shocked if it does!!